joao-miguel-inacio/demon-slayer-dodging/README.md

 ## Enemy :zombie:

 We will be fighting Gyutaro, one of the twelve Kizuki!
-I also tried drawing him from scratch using paint but then @[Ines Herminio](https://github.com/inesherminio) told me he looked like he was drinking coffee and that is when I thought I should change it. :rofl:
+I also tried drawing him from scratch using paint but then @[Ines Herminio](https://github.com/inesherminio) told me he looked like he was drinking coffee and that is when I thought I should change it.
+Obrigado! :rofl:

 The enemy will move randomly on the y axis every 30 frames and fires obstacles from wherever he is.